Energy Super Defined Contribution

 Insurance cover options

-* Death & Total and Permanent Disablement (TPD) cover: provides a lump sum to you or your beneficiary/ies in the event of your death, or on the diagnosis of a terminal illness or if you’re disabled to such an extent that you will no longer be able to work.
-Energy Super offers either units of insurance cover or a fixed-dollar amount of insurance.
+* Death & Total and Permanent Disablement (TPD) cover: provides a lump sum to your beneficiary/ies, or you in the event of your death, or on the diagnosis of a terminal illness or if you’re disabled to such an extent that you will no longer be able to work.
+Energy Super offers either units of cover or a fixed-dollar insurance cover.
 Members working for an Energy Super Employer may have default insurance cover and can elect to apply for more cover.
-It may also be possible to transfer a super benefit from another fund with the Death and/or TPD cover.
+It may also be possible to transfer a Death and/or TPD benefit from another fund.

-* Death Only cover: provides a payment to your beneficiaries if you die.
-Energy Super offer both units of insurance cover or a fixed-dollar amount of insurance cover up to a maximum of $10M.
-Furthermore, it may be possible for your client to transfer a super benefit from another fund with the Death and/or TPD cover, this may even be able to transfer the same level of insurance cover to us without having to provide evidence of your good health.
+* Death Only cover: provides a payment to your beneficiaries if you die or on the diagnosis of a terminal illness.
+Energy Super offer both units of cover or a fixed-dollar insurance cover up to a maximum of $5M.
+Furthermore, it may be possible for your client to transfer a Death benefit from another super fund.

-* Income Protection (IP) cover: Energy Super’s Income Protection (IP) insurance means members can still have a fortnightly income for up to 104 weeks and then until you reach age 65 if you choose - subject to meeting the eligibility requirements of the insurance policy.
-Standard Income Protection insurance (up to two years) pays the lesser of 90% of your income or the level of cover you received automatically or applied for, for the first 120 days of your benefit period.
-Then, for the remainder of your benefit period, the weekly benefit is the lesser of 80% of your income or the level of cover you received automatically or applied for.
-A superannuation benefit is also payable into your Energy Super account equal to the lesser of 10% of income or 10% of the benefit level for which you are insured.
+* Income Protection (IP) cover: Energy Super’s Income Protection (IP) insurance means members can still have an income for up to 104 weeks and then until you reach age 65 if you choose - subject to meeting the eligibility requirements of the insurance policy.
+Short term Income Protection insurance (up to two years) pays the lesser of the benefit level for which you are insured and 80% of your “Pre-disability Salary.”
+A superannuation contribution benefit is also payable into your Energy Super account equal to the lesser of 10% of your “Pre-disability Salary” or 10% of the benefit level for which you are insured.

 For further information please see our Product Disclosure Statement.